GhostKellz/grove/README.md

 - **Ergonomics**: Clean Zig API over the proven Tree-sitter runtime
 - **Integration**: Purpose-built for text editors with LSP support

+## Disclaimer

+⚠️ **EXPERIMENTAL LIBRARY - FOR LAB/PERSONAL USE** ⚠️

+> This is an experimental library under active development.
+It is intended for research, learning, and personal projects.
+The API is subject to change and should not be used in production environments without thorough testing and understanding of its limitations.

 ## Bundled Grammars

 - **Zig** (`maxxnino/tree-sitter-zig` – commit a80a6e9, vendored).
 Exposed via `grove.Languages.zig.get()`.